kieroid/xanthid/README.md

 Xanthid - an X11 window manager based on TinyWM
 ===============================================

-hi thanks for reading this. this is a window manager im developing. it is based on tinywm which is made by nick welch. im making it public domain (for now) until i achieve something that is usable. for right now, this is primary nicks work, so he should get the recognition he deserves.
+hi thanks for reading this. this is a window manager im developing. it is based on tinywm which is made by nick welch.<br/>
+im making it public domain (for now) until i achieve something that is usable.<br/>
+for right now, this is primary nicks work, so he should get the recognition he deserves.<br/>

 > [!CAUTION]
-> From wikipedia:
+> From wikipedia:<br/>
-> *"Xanthid crabs are often brightly coloured and are highly poisonous, containing toxins which are not destroyed by cooking and for which no antidote is known."*
+> *"Xanthid crabs are often brightly coloured and are highly poisonous, containing toxins which are not destroyed by cooking and for which no antidote is known."*<br/>
->
 > **The joke?** Xanthid is my first window manager.
 It will likely be very bad for your computer (just as Xanthid crabs are for you.)

 todo